The basics of novated leasing

 If you pay the insurance premium monthly, we'll reimburse monthly.
 If it’s annual, we'll reimburse the annual amount from your account once there are sufficient funds available.

-You’ll also need to send us a copy of your policy documents as confirmation that your vehicle is insured, as that is a condition of the novated lease.
+Either way, you’ll need to send us a copy of your policy documents as confirmation that your vehicle is insured, as that is a condition of the novated lease.

 What happens to the money for my running costs if I don’t use it all?